 This post contains affiliate links.
 Please read our disclosure policy.

 Take your barbecue to the next level with homemade hot dog buns!
-These hot dog buns are fluffy, flavorful, made with whole grain flour and sure to make your hot dogs even tastier.
+These hot dog buns are fluffy, flavorful, made with fresh milled hard white wheat flour and sure to make your hot dogs even tastier.

-Barbecue season is still in full swing for us, and it’s time to share my whole grain hot dog buns recipe!
+Barbecue season is still in full swing for us, and it’s time to share my fresh milled hot dog buns recipe!

 Having your own homemade hot dog buns and hamburger buns with fresh milled flour really elevates the meal and gives it that special homestyle touch.